 Scheduling in alcohol-free time also is a good way to ensure you stick to your plan.
 And you are less tempted to have a glass of wine when the day draws to a close.

 7. Add leafy green veggies to your diet

 Leafy greens are uhhhh-mazing!
 Linked to an improvement in brain function, gut health, heart health and fat burn, what’s not to like?!
 Mix up your greens to get maximum benefits.

-8 // Identify three things you feel grateful for each day
+8. Identify three things you feel grateful for each day

 Allowing yourself time to be thankful basically raises your happiness levels and is good for your health.
-Do this at the end of the day by yourself, or share what you are grateful for with your family over dinner or at bedtime.
+Do this at the end of the day by yourself.
+Or share what you are grateful for with your family over dinner or at bedtime.